 1:40-2:10 Kazumasa Hidaka (Ehime University): An Agroecological Approach towards Sustainable Farming Practice in Japan: Lessons from Satoyama and Traditional Ecological Knowledge

-Japan is an island country that narrowly stretches from north to south.
+Japan is an island country that stretches narrowly from north to south.
 The majority of its land is covered with forests and mountains.
 Given these geographic characteristics, farmers of the Japanese archipelago have historically developed intricate landscapes, in which small patches of agricultural fields have carefully been managed and maintained.
-Because trade during the Edo period (17th-19th Cent.) was limited, self-sufficient systems of resource utilization, including the production and acquisition of food, clothing and housing, was the foundation of the Japanese economic systems, based on which intricate satoyama landscapes that involved dialectical relationships between humans and the environment were developed.
-Since the 1970s, however three major problems, have been threatening Japanese agricultural systems: 1) An increasing reliance on external input that led to the loss of agricultural biodiversity; 2) A decrease in agricultural ecosystem services, including those in satoyama, as a result of agricultural intensification with too much fertilizer and pesticide, together with a heavy reliance on heavy machinery; 3) Loss of cultural diversity in local communities and a decrease in sustainability of these communities as a result of the decline of traditional agricultural practice and food systems.
-Agroecology, which was originally introduced into Japan during the early 1980s, can play a vital role to change these negative spirals of agricultural production and consumption.
-Focusing on three case studies in which I have been actively involved, this presentation emphasizes the need to reevaluate the importance of traditional agricultural knowledge and of human intervention for the maintenance of biodiversity.
+Trade during the Edo period (17th-19th Cent.) was limited, self-sufficient systems of resource utilization, including the production and acquisition of food, clothing and housing, was the foundation of the Japanese economic systems and was a foundation on which intricate satoyama landscapes that involved dialectical relationships between humans and the environment were developed.
+Since the 1970s, however three major problems, have threatened Japanese agricultural systems: 1) An increasing reliance on external input that led to the loss of agricultural biodiversity; 2) A decrease in agricultural ecosystem services, including those in satoyama, as a result of agricultural intensification with too much fertilizer and pesticide, together with a heavy reliance on heavy machinery; 3) Loss of cultural diversity in local communities and a decrease in sustainability of these communities as a result of the decline of traditional agricultural practice and food systems.
+Agroecology, which was originally introduced into Japan during the early 1980s, can play a vital role in changing these negative spirals of agricultural production and consumption.
+This presentation uses three case studies from my work to emphasize the need to reevaluate the importance of traditional agricultural knowledge and of human intervention for the maintenance of biodiversity.
 Creative applications of agroecological principles to the Japanese contexts are needed for long-term sustainability of satoyama systems.

 2:10-2:40 Junko Habu (UC Berkeley): Traditional Knowledge, Small-scale Organic Farming and the Consumer Movement in Post-WWII Japan: Continuity and Change in Social and Agricultural Landscapes